-The high-capacity Ka-band spot beam satellite covers North America and Hawaii, enabling a variety of new, satellite Internet access services beginning with Exede Internet in the U.S. and Xplornet in Canada.
+The high-capacity Ka-band spot beam satellite covers North America and Hawaii, enabling a variety of new, satellite services beginning with Exede Internet in the U.S. and Xplornet in Canada.

-Late last year, the technology began delivering the fastest in-flight Internet to airline passengers aboard JetBlue Airways.
+In late 2013, the technology began delivering the fastest Wi-Fi in the sky to airline passengers aboard JetBlue Airways.

 ViaSat-1 blasts off from ILS launch base in Baikonur on schedule October 19.
 The satellite entered commercial service on January 16, 2012.